bentoml/BentoML/README.md

   [tensorflow-serving](https://github.com/tensorflow/serving)

 * __Workflow Designed For Teams__ - The YataiService component in BentoML provides
-  Web UI and APIs for managing and deploying all the models and preidciton services your team has created or deployed, in a centralized service.
+  Web UI and APIs for managing and deploying all the models and prediction services your team has created or deployed, in a centralized service.